alimakouar/js-games/README.md

 # js-games
-bunch of react js games and programs
+bunch of js games and programs